flirtyquizcontact-rgb/love-and-flirty-quiz-policy/privacy_policy.md

-# Privacy Policy — Funny Lovely Quiz
+# Privacy Policy — Funny Love Anime Quiz

 _Last updated: 29 Nov 2025_
 _App Version: 2.0.0_

-This Privacy Policy explains how **Funny Lovely Quiz** ("the App", "we", "our") handles user information.
+This Privacy Policy explains how **Funny Love Anime Quiz** ("the App", "we", "our") handles user information.
 The App is developed and published by **QuizFans Studio**.

 ---